quinscape/domainql/README.md

     }
     ```

     Query methods are annotated with @GraphQLQuery, mutations with @GraphQLMutations.
-You can use @GraphQLInput
+You can use @GraphQLField
     annotations on the method parameters to (re)define name, description or not-null status.
 If the Java compiler
     provided method parameter names (-parameters switch on Javac) the method parameter names will be automatically used
     from the Java parameters.
+Otherwise you will need to provide the correct name for
+    every query or mutation parameter via @GraphQLField

  4. Use DomainQL on generated Schema